-Nick DiCesare handles a wide range of litigation matters, with a particular focus on commercial litigation, construction/surety matters, and other complex litigation, as well as extensive experience handling torts and insurance defense litigation.
-In his practice Nick handles a variety of litigated and administrative matters involving employment and labor issues, and counsels employers on best practices in relation to potential legal issues.
-Nick also maintains a focus on the influence of technology in the legal industry, in particular in relation to the handling of electronic discovery and cyber security issues, both planning and counseling on best practices to securely maintain electronically stored information and dealing with the legal and business consequences of a cyber security breach.
+Nick handles a wide range of litigation matters with a particular focus on commercial litigation, construction/surety matters, and other complex litigation, as well as having extensive experience handling torts and insurance defense litigation.
+In his practice, Nick handles a variety of litigated and administrative matters involving employment and labor issues and counsels employers on best practices in relation to potential legal issues.
+Nick also maintains a focus on the influence of technology in the legal industry, specifically in the handling of electronic discovery and cybersecurity issues, planning and counseling on best practices to securely maintain electronically stored information and dealing with the legal and business consequences of a cybersecurity breach.

-Nick is a native of Western New York.
-He graduated from Canisius College, where he was a dual major in Criminal Justice and Psychology with a minor in Classics.
-During his time in law school at the University of Buffalo, Nick had the opportunity and pleasure to serve for a year as a student law clerk to the Hon.
-William M. Skretny in the US District Court for the Western District of New York.
+Nick is a Western New York native, graduating from Canisius College with a dual major in criminal justice and psychology and a classics minor.
+During his time at the University of Buffalo Law School, Nick served as a student law clerk to the Hon.
+William M. Skretny in the US District Court for the Western District of New York for one year.

 - Represent municipalities in class action claims involving alleged constitutional violations.

 - Represented financial institutions in class action cases involving alleged violations of the Electronic Fund Transfer Act.